On October 21, 2020, I led a Toronto Agile Meetup “Quicktalk.” Here’s the promotional blurb.

 Which leads to another conversation.
 Agile practices were designed to replace current processes, not pile on.
 They are instead of, not in addition to.

 Conversations with our bosses, partners and clients can create realistic expectations.
-Can we have them?
-Do we have them?
+Can we hold them?
+Do we hold them?

 The same sort of conversation can help us – and our